 This article was last updated by on

-Blueberry thrives in acidic soil, with a pH ranging from 4.3 to 5.5.
-So, companion plants for Blueberry should be able to flourish and adapt to these conditions.
+Generally, Blueberry thrives in acidic soil, with a pH of 4.3-5.5.
+So, companion plants for Blueberries should be able to flourish and adapt to these conditions.

 Why Does Blueberry Need Companion Plants?

-Thanks to Blueberry’s perennial nature, I won’t have to replant them every year to savor their fruits.
+I won’t have to replant them yearly to savor their fruits, thanks to Blueberry’s perennial nature.

-To add Blueberry on top, I can keep my taste buds happy for about 50 years because that is how long these plants live.
+Blueberries can live happily for about 50 years because that is how long these plants live.

-We are here so that you can bid your confusions goodbye.
-But before that, let’s know how you can leverage companion planting for Blueberries.
+We are here to learn how to leverage companion planting for Blueberries.

 Repelling Insects and Pests